sparkalow/craft-activecampaign-forms/README.md

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin via the Plugin Store or using Composer.

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “ActiveCampaign Forms”.
+Go to the Plugin Store in your project’s Control Panel or the web version and search for “ActiveCampaign Forms”.
 Then click “Install”.

 #### With Composer